 TASTING NOTES & CELLARING & FOOD PAIRING

 The wine has a vibrant, dark ruby red colour.
 A truly splendid nose of black cherry, sweet raspberry and aromatic lavender.
-The pallet is smooth and soft with abundant, juicy redberry fruit, sweet liquorice and exceptionally fine tannin.
+The palate is smooth and soft with abundant, juicy redberry fruit, sweet liquorice and exceptionally fine tannin.
 The finish is clean, long and lingering.
 Our Merlot pairs wonderfully with tomato-based pasta dishes, chicken and barbequed lamb chops.

 2021 Platter’s Guide – 4 Stars